Top 10 REALLY Free VPNs for Wi-Fi Hotspots for 2020

 - Compatible with: macOS, Windows, Android, iOS

 The apps are easy to install and use.
 Because it includes a split tunneling feature, you can access other devices on your local network without turning your VPN off.
-This is handy if you have a small home office, or if you want to connect to a wireless printer or scanner.
+This is handy if you want to save data by accessing local sites with the hotspot’s IP, and international sites with your VPN IP.

 You can use hide.me’s Stealth Guard feature to stop certain apps running when you’re not connected to the VPN.
 This provides an extra layer of security by making sure that programs like uTorrent can’t accidentally expose your real IP address.

 There are free servers in Singapore, Canada, the Netherlands, US East, and US West.
 I was able to unblock Netflix US, Hulu, and HBO GO using the US East server. hide.me doesn’t limit bandwidth, so you can stream with minimal buffering.